If you’re an Amazon seller, chances are you’ve noticed some seismic changes in the e-retail landscape these last few years.

-Thanks to the lingering effects of social distancing and lockdown, people have been doing a lot more of their shopping online.
-And that's nothing short of good news for your bottom line, of course.
+Lockdown or not, it’s a trend that seems here to stay.
+Consumers have embraced the speed and convenience of shopping online.
+And that’s nothing short of good news for your bottom line, of course.

-So, it might be worth bagging a little something for yourself for a change.
+So, now might be the time to bag a little something for yourself for a change.
 Something in the shape of Amazon seller’s insurance, perhaps.
 Here’s why.

 Who'd have thunk it?

-If 2020’s taught us anything, it’s to expect the unexpected.
+If adjusting to life during a pandemic has taught us anything, it’s to expect the unexpected.

 Like a kitchen gadget that sparks a fire in someone’s home after its batteries overheat.
 Or a customer who sues you after the heavy ornament they’ve ordered slips out of its safety packaging and injures their foot.